flyingcircusio/doc/src/guide/platform_nixos/php.rst

 * ``nixos.php56``
 * ``nixos.php70``

 ..
-NOTE:: ou can install different PHP versions at the same time on the same machine in different service users.
+NOTE:: You can install different PHP versions at the same time on the same machine in different service users.